bemoid/bemoid/scss/objects/container/README.md

 # Container

-Component for limiting spreading of the internal components to a certain width.
+Component for limiting spreading of the internal objects to a certain width.

 ## Installation